 BPM Academic Initiative

-Join the BPM Academic Initiative and get free access to one of the leading process modeling platforms.
-It is an ideal tool for lectures, seminars and projects.
+Join the BPM Academic Initiative and get free access to one of the leading process modeling and workflow automation platforms.
+It is an ideal BPM tool for lectures, seminars, and projects.
 As there is no installation required, using the platform is as easy as it could be.
-The Signavio Process Editor supports multiple modeling languages such as BPMN 2.0, EPC and Petri nets.
+The Signavio Process Manager supports multiple modeling languages such as BPMN 2.0, EPC, Petri nets and ArchiMate.
+Signavio Workflow Accelerator then enables the BPMN 2.0 models to be automated.

 BPM Academic Initiative for students

-As a BPM Academic Initiative participant you will benefit from a collaborative workspace for your project team.
-In addition, you can use the Signavio Process Editor to prepare your Bachelor/Master Thesis.
-This is your chance to use this professional modeling tool completely free of charge.
+As a BPM Academic Initiative participant, you will benefit from a collaborative workspace for your project team.
+In addition, you can use Signavio Process Manager and Signavio Workflow Accelerator to prepare your Bachelor or Master Thesis.
+This is your chance to use these professional modeling and management tools completely free.

 BPM Academic Initiative for lecturers

-Use the BPMN teaching packages in your university and offer your students the possibility of practical training with the Process Editor.
+Use the BPMN teaching packages in your university and offer your students the possibility of practical training with Process Manager or Signavio Workflow Accelerator.
 Open up a collaborative workspace and invite your students by sending an invitation link via E-Mail.

 Who is eligible to use the platform?

-Students who are currently enrolled at a university and employ the Signavio Process Editor in the context of a university course or project or in the context of non-commercial process modeling training.
+Students who are currently enrolled at a university or college and employ Signavio Process Manager or Signavio Workflow Accelerator in the context of a university course or project, or in the context of non-commercial process management training are eligible.

-Lecturers or researchers who are using the platform for non-commercial and non-productive purposes or for a publicly funded research project in a nonproductive way.
-Free of charge.
+Lecturers or researchers who are using the platform for non-commercial and non-productive purposes, or for a publicly funded research project in a nonproductive way.

 For students